 big tool for too many days in a row,

-it cost me several months away from
+me a few months away from

-I’ll tell the full story separately, but it’s
+full story later, but it’s

 aspect of my complete recovery was

 a visit to the UBC Sports Medicine Clinic.

 My GP said she wanted to send me to the clinic,

-sculpting is an athletic event.
-She
+sculpting is an athletic event!”

 First published in the Vancouver Observer